niiicolai/kea_car_backend/README.md

 5. All End-to-end tests must pass

 The `deploy-staging` pipeline consists of following checks that must pass:
-1. Deploy the application to the staging server
+1. Copy the application to the staging server
+2. Build the Docker image using the Dockerfile
+3. Run the `docker-compose.yaml` file to start all required services

 The `load-test` pipeline consists of following checks that must pass:
 1. Run the load test on the staging server
 2. All CPU Thresholds must pass

+The `deploy-production` pipeline consists of following checks that must pass:
+1. Deploy the application to the production server
+2. Build the Docker image using the Dockerfile
+3. Run the `docker-compose.yaml` file to start all required services